What is Watt?

 Question #2

-A solar power plant has an installed power of 12 kWp and a connection power of 7 kW.
+A solar power plant has an installed capacity of 12 kWp and a connection capacity of 7 kW.
 The plant operates at maximum efficiency, producing 10 kW of output power at noon.
-How much power will be limited due to the connection power restriction?
+How much power will be limited (clipping) at that moment?

 kW